MicrosoftDocs/cpp-docs.it-it/docs/standard-library/complex-class.md

 ### <a name="parameters"></a>Parametri

-`right` Un numero complesso il cui valore reale da estrarre.
+*a destra* un numero complesso da estrarre il cui valore reale.

 ### <a name="return-value"></a>Valore restituito